-Vegan chocolate, much like most vegan alternatives, is battling its conventional counterpart — so much so that it is expected to outpace the traditional chocolate market by 2027.
-While many kinds of dark chocolate have been celebrated for their automatic — or accidental — claim to vegan authenticity, milk chocolate has always been a bit of a problem.
+Vegan chocolate, much like most animal product alternatives, is battling its conventional counterpart — so much so that it is expected to outpace the traditional chocolate market by 2027.
+While many dark chocolate bars have an automatic, or accidental, claim to vegan authenticity, milk chocolate has been a problem.

 According to Mintel, in the UK, eight out of 10 consumers eat milk chocolate — almost twice as many as those who choose dark or white chocolate.
 With flexitarian and plant-based diets seeing a rapid upsurge following the pandemic, vegan milk chocolate is finally coming of age.